Recommended age group: 7–11

 Fair Play can refer specifically to upholding the rules of the sport, and more generally to displaying a commitment to honest, equal and fair treatment of others.
 Following the principles of fair play when playing sport or games creates a friendly and honest atmosphere in which everyone can compete on an equal playing field, helping everyone to enjoy taking part.

-- Working with a parent/guardian as appropriate to help reinforce their learning, pupils complete the Fair Play Picture Poster (see activity sheet below).
+- Working with a parent/guardian as appropriate to help reinforce their learning, pupils complete the Fair Play Picture Poster activity sheet.